NoHomey/react-material-ui-keyboard/README.md

 The used ```Dialog``` is ```modal``` which guartes that only one keyboard can be opened which allows memory and performance optimizations.

-Keyboard Compoment uses MuiTheme information to calculate it's width.  (as of version 1.1.0 keyboard key's size can be changed)
+Keyboard Compoment uses MuiTheme information to calculate it's width.

 # Key Support

 For supported keys read [KEYSUPPORT](https://github.com/NoHomey/react-material-ui-keyboard/blob/master/KEYSUPPORT.md)

-# Included Layouts (as of v1.0.2)
+# Included Layouts

 ## Numeric Keyboard